gabeoliveira/engage-proactive-engagement/README.md

 # Table of Contents

+# Solution Description

+This documentation describes how to connect users with agents proactively without manual intervention, using:

+* Two Segment Destination Functions
+* A Studio Flow
+* Twilio Content Editor

 # Use Case

 This solution creates a bridge between **Twilio Engage** and **Twilio Flex**, creating automated WhatsApp engagements from a User Journey on Engage depending on a pre-defined trigger.
 It's particularly useful for: